Dog tag: World War I

-World War II "notched" tags
+Production

+Dog tags are usually fabricated from a corrosion-resistant metal.

 There is a recurring myth about the notch situated in one end of the dog tags issued to United States Army personnel during World War II, and up until the Korean War era.
 It was rumored that the notch's purpose was that, if a soldier found one of his comrades on the battlefield, he could take one tag to the commanding officer and stick the other between the teeth of the soldier to ensure that the tag would remain with the body and be identified.

 In reality, the notch was used with the Model 70 Addressograph Hand Identification Imprinting Machine (a pistol-type imprinter used primarily by the Medical Department during World War II).
 American dogtags of the 1930s through 1980s were produced using a Graphotype machine, in which characters are debossed into metal plates.
 Some tags are still debossed, using earlier equipment, and some are embossed (with raised letters) on computer-controlled equipment.

-In the Graphotype process, commonly used commercially from the early 1900s through the 1980s, a debossing machine was used to stamp characters into metal plates; the plates could then be used to repetitively stamp such things as addresses onto paper in the same way that a typewriter functions, except that a single stroke of the printer could produce a block of text, rather than requiring each character to be printed individually.
-The debossing process creates durable, easily legible metal plates, well-suited for military identification tags, leading to adoption of the system by the American military.
-It was also realized that debossed tags can function the same way the original Graphotype plates do.